Home > Switzerland Travel: What You Need to Know About Swiss Visas

 Is there an interview when applying for a visa for Switzerland?

 An in-person appointment is required.
-While this appointment isn’t a formal interview, you may be asked questions about your application, documents, and travel plans.
+While this appointment isn’t a formal interview, you may be asked questions about your application, documents, and what your specific travel plans are.

 Do I need to apply for ETIAS if I have a Swiss visa?